 "You dropped a Jack," Harrison said quietly from the front row, bending down and giving it to Harry.

 "Thanks!"
 Harry whispered, quickly taking it up and adding it to his tower.

 Loki rolled his eyes.
 A couple of tiers up, the Bulgarian and Egyptian delegates had erupted into outraged whispers at the disruption.

-Graf shifted through papers, clearing her throat in an obvious attempt to regain control over the room.
+Graf shifted through papers, clearing her throat.

 "Do," Graf said coolly.

 "Now, if we may take our leave?"
 Loki said, indicating the table.
 The tower had fallen, and the cards were reassembling themselves in the air in a working of his own.
 He grasped Harry's hand.
 "I think we're done with games."